micahswab/RiskMetrics/README.md

 * [scancode-toolkit-1.6.0](https://github.com/nexB/scancode-toolkit) (this will be automatically installed during usage)

 ## Installation
-### Ubuntu 16.04.2+ (with at least 3 GB Ram)
+### Ubuntu 16.04.2+ (with at least 2 GB Ram)
 0. [Python 2.7](https://www.python.org/download/releases/2.7/) ships with Ubuntu 16
 1. Install [virtualenv 15.0.1+](https://virtualenv.pypa.io/en/stable/)
    * `sudo apt install virtualenv`
 2. In a Terminal, set your working directory where you want to install RiskMetrics
 3. In that directory, run `git clone https://github.com/hacksmath/RiskMetrics.git`
    * If git is not installed, intall git with `sudo apt install git` or manually download RiskMetrics
+4. Change directories to the newly downloaded RiskMetrics
-4. Create a virtualenv to install python dependencies with `virtualenv env`
+5. Create a virtualenv to install python dependencies with `virtualenv env`
-5. Activate the virtualenv with `source env/bin/activate`
+6. Activate the virtualenv with `source env/bin/activate`
-6. Install python dependencies with pip `pip install -r requirements.txt`
+7. Install python dependencies with pip `pip install -r requirements.txt`
    * This will install [requests](http://docs.python-requests.org/en/master/) and [pytest](https://docs.pytest.org/en/latest/) in the virtualenv

 ## Usage